japila-books/spark-sql-internals/docs/spark-sql-SQLExecution.md

 NOTE: Jobs without <<spark.sql.execution.id, spark.sql.execution.id>> key are not considered to belong to SQL query executions.

 [[executionIdToQueryExecution]]
-`SQLExecution` keeps track of all execution ids and their link:spark-sql-QueryExecution.adoc[QueryExecutions] in `executionIdToQueryExecution` internal registry.
+`SQLExecution` keeps track of all execution ids and their spark-sql-QueryExecution.md[QueryExecutions] in `executionIdToQueryExecution` internal registry.

-TIP: Use <<getQueryExecution, SQLExecution.getQueryExecution>> to find the link:spark-sql-QueryExecution.adoc[QueryExecution] for an execution id.
+TIP: Use <<getQueryExecution, SQLExecution.getQueryExecution>> to find the spark-sql-QueryExecution.md[QueryExecution] for an execution id.

 === [[withNewExecutionId]] Executing Dataset Action (with Zero or More Spark Jobs) Under New Execution Id -- `withNewExecutionId` Method